NadiDami/CrowdHailer.github.io/_drafts/2015-05-24-cove-house-mevagissey.md

 | Mobile  | 75/100      |

 ### Step 3.
 Compress CSS
 CSS is an external resource to the page an each request has an overhead associated with setting it up.
 To speed loading the CSS it is important to reduce the total size but to also minimize the number of requests.
+To reduce requests css should be concatinated into one file and to reduce the size the contents should be minimized.

 CleanCSS is another node tool[^1].
-It's function is to remove cruft from the code and minify what remains.
+It's function is to remove cruft from the CSS and minify what remains.
 It also has a nice method for concatinating multiple files by simply piping in multiple files.
-To concatinate and minify all my source css I execute the following
+To concatinate and minify all my source CSS I execute the following.

 ```
-cat css/*.css | cleancss > www/css/main.min.css
+$ cat css/*.css | cleancss > www/css/main.min.css
 ```

-**So what is the benifit?** A much smaller improvement now, So already we can see that for this site the images are the major factor
+**So what's the improvement?** A smaller improvement this time.
+Already we can see that for this site the images are the major factor for performance.

 | Platfom | Speed Score |
 | ------- | ----------: |